-\ In case of in-service teacher's strike, professors from the course will report this incident to Comité Curricular to solve the inconvenience.
+\ In case of in-service teacher's strike, professors from the course will report this incident at a Comité Curricular meeting to solve the inconvenient.

 Course Evaluation

 Reports, assignments, quizzes, reflections, portfolios, etc. Won't be graded after due dates.